angelamcosta/42automated-portfolio/README.md

 - Automatic generation of personalized portfolios based on a student's 42 profile.
 - Real-time updates of portfolio content based on changes to a student's 42 profile.

+## Creating an API key on the 42 API

+To use the 42 API, you will need an API key.
+Here's how you can create one:

+1. Go to the 42 API website.

+2. Log in with your 42 credentials.

+3. Click on your profile picture in the top right corner.

+4. Select Applications from the dropdown menu.

+5. Click on the New application button.

+6. Fill in the required information, such as the name of your application and the website URL.

+8. Click on the Create button to create your application.

+9. Your API key and secret will be displayed.

 ## Getting Started

 To get started with 42 Automated Portfolio, follow these steps: